RikkaApps/Shizuku-API/README.md

 > shizuku is a tool for professional developers that provides comprehensive access to the Android framework.
 If you only use command line, we don't recommend you to use shizuku, you can choose libsu.
 > — @vvb2060 [Shizuku#229](https://github.com/RikkaApps/Shizuku/issues/229#issuecomment-1179687217)

+## What Shizuku/Sui can do

+Shizuku can be started with ADB or ROOT, Sui is a Magisk module (started by Magisk), so the privilege could be ADB or ROOT.
+If the user starts Shizuku with ADB, what you can do is only what ADB can do.
+You can use `Shizuku#getUid()` to check this, for ROOT it returns `0`, for ADB is `2000`.

+What ADB can do is significantly different from ROOT.

+In the Android world, the privilege is determined by Android permissions.
+See [AndroidManifest of Shell](https://cs.android.com/android/platform/superproject/+/master:frameworks/base/packages/Shell/AndroidManifest.xml), all the permission granted to Shell (ADB) are listed here.
+Be aware, the permission changes under different Android versions.

+In Linux world, the privilege is determined by Shell's uid, capabilities, SELinux context, etc. For example, Shell cannot access other apps' data files `/data/user/0/<package>`, one of the reasons is Shell has no permission to enter (search) `/data/user/0` folder (0771, UID 1000 GID 1000).

 ## Requirements

 To use Shizuku APIs, you need to guide the user to install Shizuku or Sui first.
 Both of them require Android 6.0+.